Global stocks higher ahead of US Fed chairman’s speech

 Investors predict a 91.2% likelihood the Fed will cut its benchmark rate by a quarter-point next month, according to the CME Group, which tracks investor bets.
 That is down from 98.5% the day before.

-Investors worried that uncertainty over the U.S.’s escalating trade war with China could cause the economy to stumble, hurting corporate profits.
+Investors are worried that uncertainty over the U.S.’s escalating trade war with China could cause the economy to stumble, hurting corporate profits.

 The Trump administration has imposed a 25% tariff on $250 billion in Chinese products.
 A pending 10% tariff on another $300 billion in goods would hit everything from toys to clothing and shoes that China ships to the United States.
 Some 60% of the new tariffs were postponed to mid-December and others taken off the table altogether.

-ENERGY: Benchmark U.S. crude gained 3 cents to $55.38 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude was close to flat at $55.36 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 33 cents on Thursday to close at $55.35.
-Brent crude, used to price international oils, advanced 5 cents to $59.97 in London.
+Brent crude, used to price international oils, lost 9 cents to $59.83 in London.
 It shed 38 cents the previous session to $59.92.